Alternatives to Safeguard Your Money from Recent Market Crash

 Many life insurance companies that only offered variable annuities are now offering fixed-index annuities as a very attractive and safer option to their clients.
 Unlike variable annuities that invest in different mutual funds, the performance of fixed-index annuities are tied and mirror the performance of a single index such as the S&P 500.

-A safe investment, but with today’s all time low interest rates certificates of deposit are paying less than half the amount of a percent 10-year Treasury Bills which is less than 3 percent.
+A safe investment, but with today’s all time low interest rates certificates of deposit are paying less than half the amount of a percent 10-year Treasury Bills which is less than 2 percent.
+Check Current Rates.
 With a fixed-index annuity, there is usually a guaranteed minimum rate of return.
 You can also earn a substantially higher return if the index does well.

 Mutual fund alternative